uclaioes/bayren-atlas/methods.md

 The Transportation/Communications/Utility (TCU) category is more complicated.
 Utility-given NAICS codes are used to identify and aggregate these TCU accounts, and ensure the consumption is not related to building attributes.

-Identifying the TCU accounts is not a perfect science, and is dependent upon the accuracy and completeness of the NAICS code provided by the PG\&E billing data.
+Identifying the TCU accounts is not a perfect science, and is dependent upon the accuracy and completeness of the NAICS code provided by the PG&E billing data.
 It is possible there are some non-parcel related accounts being attributed to building consumption metrics.
 UCLA continuously works to improve and refine these methods to generate the most accurate data as possible, given these limitations.

 **5\.
 Census Aggregation Errors**